Don't you know which beach to visit in Salvador, Brazil? Here is a complete guide with the best beaches in Salvador and the region. Check it out!

 This beach is known for being on Salvador’s Carnaval circuit and having the Gordinhas de Ondina monument.
 Moreover, it is located in one of the noble neighborhoods of the city and has a good infrastructure around it.

-Ondina Beach is practically all rocky, with a small strip of sand.
+Praia da Ondina is practically all rocky, with a small strip of sand.
 For swimming, the best is to go there when the tide is low and enjoy the natural pools formed there.
-At the high tide, it is necessary to be careful not to get hurt.
+At high tide, it is necessary to be careful not to get hurt.
 It is a beach indicated for beginner surfers.

 Amaralina Beach is known for the excellent waves to surf.
 Some points are dangerous to swim, but you can dive more easily on the left side of the beach.